shispring/eEducation/education_web/README.md

 WARN: IF YOU ENABLED APP CERTIFICATE, PLEASE SIGN YOUR TOKEN IN YOUR SERVER SIDE AND OBTAIN IT FROM YOUR OWN TRUSTED SERVER API
 ```

+# Please Guarantee uid < 1000, For Cloud Recording and Screen Sharing.

 # obtain agora appid 和 netless sdktoken
   rename .env.example to .env.local
 ```bash